How to stop nighttime tantrums.

 Watch your confidence

-Remember you want to look totally confident in what you’re doing, in your voice and in your body language.
-If he vomits, you must of course clean him up but don’t offer him any extra attention.
-Take away the milk and simply provide water instead because you don’t want to give him anything to wake up for.
-When he vomits, try to clean him up with a minimum of fuss and then put him back to bed as many times as it takes with a calm, confident, loving and patient attitude.
-I know that is a tough call but consistency is everything.
-I’m sure you can do it and believe me, one day when he routinely enjoys a good night’s rest, he will thank you.
-For more answers to your parenting questions, visit my services page.
+Remember, you want to look totally confident in what you’re doing, in your voice, and in your body language.
+If he vomits, you must, of course, clean him up, but don’t offer him any extra attention.
+Take away the milk and simply provide water instead, because you don’t want to give him anything to wake up for.
+When he vomits, try to clean him up with a minimum of fuss and then put him back to bed as many times as it takes with a calm, confident, loving, and patient attitude.
+I know that is a tough call, but consistency is everything.
+I’m sure you can do it, and believe me, one day, when he routinely enjoys a good night’s rest, he will thank you.
+Visit this services page for more personal answers to your parenting questions.

 Good Luck.
 Annie